 School for Suri

 How do these people survive?
 Why is it like this?
 Is this really living?
 What can I do about it?
 These are just some of the questions that it’s inevitable that you’ll ask yourself if you visit many of the rural villages in remote areas of Central java.
-And it’s exactly these questions I had to face when I was fortunate enough to visit Desa Salamerta with my father in 2017, and again in 2019.
+And it’s exactly these questions I had to face when I was fortunate enough to visit Desa Salamerta with my family in 2015, and again with my father in 2019.

 As we drove out of Purwokerto, the large town where we were staying, the busy roads got progressively smaller and smaller as we wound our way through farmland and rice fields.
 With our driver continually beeping the horn as a warning, we wove our way past scooters, old vans and even rickshaws carrying produce.
 Completely disoriented I just had to trust the driver and stare in fascination at the surroundings until we finally arrived at our destination.
 MI Al-Ma’Arif Salamerta School.